silentdiverchris/Jiminy/README.md

 At some point I might put a WPF front end on it, then might revisit that decision but probably not, there would still be the problem of the changes being overwritten.

 Perhaps a JavaScript button could pop up a dialogue where changes were made and the the changed tag text put the clipboard so it could be pasted into the Markdown.
-That would save some typing, but at the cost of clicking checkboxes, selecting from dropdowns etc. which would be slower and more disruptive to the 'flow'.
+That would save some typing, but at the cost of clicking checkboxes, selecting from dropdowns etc. which would be slower and arguably more disruptive to the 'flow'.

 The main problem is getting to the correct line in the source file to make the change and it wouldn't help with that.

 ## Configuration file
 Everything is defined in a fairly large appsettings.json file in the directory the program runs from.